Jamie McCartney: Education and early career

 Jamie McCartney trained at Hartford Art School (USA), graduating with a Bachelor of Fine Art summa cum laude in Experimental Studio Art in 1991.
 After graduation he returned to London where he worked for 4 years for antiques importer, David Wainwright, eventually becoming a buyer for him in India and Pakistan.

 McCartney then took an HND in model making at Barking College and worked for several London model making companies such as Complete Fabrication and Gavin Lyndsey.
 He then set up a model making partnership, Gordon & McCartney, specialising in architectural and exhibition models as well as TV props and provided the art department for TV series "Renford Rejects".
 They also worked on the development of many of the Millennium Dome zones, most significantly the Body Zone with designers HPICM and architects Branson Coates.

 In early 1999 he left the partnership to establish a forge in Hackney, London to fulfill a public art commission he had won (a series of abstract farm animal sculptures in steel for Egham town centre, in Surrey).
 Later that year he again became involved in the Body Zone, helping to sculpt the interiors to resemble oversized body parts.
 This led to his move into the film industry, working as a sculptor and prop maker.
-He was frequently employed by Special Effects UK and Asylum, working on films such as Black Hawk Down, Charlotte Gray and The Hitchhikers Guide to the Galaxy.
+He was frequently employed by Special Effects UK and Asylum, working on films such as Black Hawk Down, Charlotte Gray and The Hitchhiker's Guide to the Galaxy.
 He also worked directly on films such as Around the World in 80 Days, V for Vendetta and Casino Royale.
 His last film was Mein Fuhrer shot at Babelsberg studios in Berlin.

 McCartney has exhibited work in numerous solo and group shows.
 He is the founder and the owner of Brighton Body Casting, a commercial lifecasting studio.
 He is also the founder and chairman of The Sussex Artists Club.